Aaron Rodgers set to remain with Packers with record new deal in the works

 .@AaronRodgers12 reached aht to me this morning & let me know that he will OFFICIALLY be returning to the Green Bay Packers#PMSLive pic.twitter.com/AZ54GJCSbj— 🅿️at McAfee (@PatMcAfeeShow) March 8, 2022

-The new contract could end up being worth slightly more than that if the negotiations indeed are completed as expected, according to multiple people familiar with the situation.
+The new contract could end up being worth around $50 million per season or perhaps even slightly more than that if the negotiations indeed are completed as expected, according to multiple people familiar with the situation.
 Rodgers would supplant Kansas City Chiefs quarterback Patrick Mahomes, whose contract is worth $45 million per season, as the NFL’s highest-paid player.
+Rodgers’s deal is expected to be structured in a way that would provide salary cap relief for the Packers during the upcoming season.

 Rodgers has two seasons remaining on a four-year, $134 million contract.
 The deal averages $33.5 million per year.
 It pays Rodgers about $27.5 million for the 2022 season, when he is to count approximately $46.7 million against the salary cap.